-There are also the less tangible, indirect effects, like the effect on morale for the remaining employees.
+There is also the less tangible, indirect effects, like the effect on morale for the remaining employees.
 No one likes to be the last man standing on that sinking ship.
-So when employees who haven’t considered quitting see their work friends leaving it makes them think twice about sticking with the company.
+So, when employees who haven't considered quitting see their work friends leaving it makes them think twice about sticking with the company.

 Along with mental health concerns, employee retention is a top challenge for HR professionals across the world.